McMorran Place: Arena

 The arena seats 2,200 for ice hockey and indoor football, and 4,800 for concerts.
 The arena floor measures 85 by 185 ft.
 The dasher boards have 8 ft glass on the ends and 4 ft glass on the sides for ice hockey.
 The arena is also used for conventions, circuses, ice shows, trade shows, and banquets, among other events.
 The arena has hosted many major headlining musicians throughout the years such as Kiss, Aerosmith, Ted Nugent, Van Halen, Bon Jovi, Rush, Ozzy Osbourne, Johnny Cash.

 The 1998 opening of RBC Centre in Sarnia, Ontario sent most of the arena's concert business across the St. Clair River, which separates Port Huron from Sarnia.
 However, in 2010 McMorran started to rejuvenate its concert lineup with the band Third Eye Blind.
 In 2012, McMorran Arena and the adjacent pavilion were used for the Devil's Asylum haunted house.
 As a result, the Fighting Falcons began their season on the road.

 In November 2019, the arena received a donation of 3,000 seats from the shuttered Palace of Auburn Hills.
 Although the seats were free, the city had to bear the cost to move and install them.
-The city planned to remove the original wooden seats and have new padded the seats in place by summer 2020.
+The city planned to remove the original wooden seats and have the new padded seats in place by summer 2020.
 The seats were one of several upgrades to the facility which included work on sound and electrical equipment in the theatre, carpeting, signage and a plan to reconfigure the plaza east of the building to accommodate an outdoor ice rink and gathering space for events.